Holomorphic curves in exploded manifolds: Kuranishi structure: Core families

-\begin{enumerate}\item These marked points $\{p_{i}\}$ contain the set of marked points given in the statement of the theorem. \item Each $p_{i}$ is in a smooth component of $\ex C(f)$. \item The action of $G$ as the automorphism group of $\totl f$ permutes the marked points $p_{i}$, and the action of $G$ on the set of sections $s_{i}$ is compatible in the sense that if $g$ as an automorphism of $\totl{\ex C(f)}$ sends $p_{i}$ to $p_{j}$, then the action of $g$ on $\ex F(\hat f_{0})$ followed by $s_{j}$ is equal to $s_{i}$ followed by the action of $g$ on $\ex C(\hat f_{0})$.
-Representing the various actions of $g$ simply as $g$, we may write this condition as
+\begin{enumerate}\item These marked points $\{p_{i}\}$ contain the set of marked points given in the statement of this proposition. \item Each $p_{i}$ is in a smooth component of $\ex C(f)$. \item The action of $G$ as the automorphism group of $\totl f$ permutes the marked points $p_{i}$, and the action of $G$ on the set of sections $s_{i}$ is compatible in the following sense: if $g$ as an automorphism of $\totl{\ex C(f)}$ sends $p_{i}$ to $p_{j}$, then the action of $g$ on $\ex F(\hat f_{0})$ followed by $s_{j}$ is equal to $s_{i}$ followed by the action of $g$ on $\ex C(\hat f_{0})$.
+Representing the various actions of $g$ simply as $g$, we can write this condition as

-\item $\ex C( f)$ with the set of points $p_{i}$ so that $d\totl f$ is injective at $p_{i}$ is stable. \item The nodal Riemann surface $\totl{\ex C( f)}$ with the extra marked points $\{p_{i}\}$ has no automorphisms. \item There is at least one marked point on each smooth component of $\ex C(f)$. \end{enumerate}
+\item $\ex C( f)$, together with the sub collection of points $p_{i}$ such that $d\totl f$ is injective at $p_{i}$, is stable. \item The nodal Riemann surface $\totl{\ex C( f)}$ with the extra marked points $\{p_{i}\}$ has no automorphisms. \item There is at least one marked point on each smooth component of $\ex C(f)$. \end{enumerate}